kr-colab/disperseNN2/docs/source/vignette.rst

                 (.venv) $ mamba install slim==4.0.1 -c conda-forge

-For this demonstration we will analyze a population of *Internecivus raptus*.
+For this demonstration we will analyze a sample of 95 individuals from a population of `*Internecivus raptus*<https://en.wikipedia.org/wiki/Xenomorph>`.
 Let's assume we have independent estimates from previous studies for several parameters:

 - the width of the species range is 78 km
 - population density is 2.5 individuals per km\ :math:`^2`